learn-co-curriculum/node-overview/README.md

 ## Full Stack JavaScript

 When you develop applications in Rails, you might use Haml to render server-side templates and then on the client-side you might use another framework and another template engine like Angular.
 Those libraries are great, but consider that you have hundreds of pages with duplicate templates: one file for server-side rendering and another for browser rendering.
-To add complexity, this is an enterprise application which has been developed many years ago and you have 20+ people working on the project.
+To add complexity, this is an enterprise application that was developed many years ago, and you have 20+ people working on the project.
 How are you going to make changes to 200+ files?
 You need to make similar changes to two files and then change the tests as well.
 What if they are different languages?
 Imagine the nightmare.
 Sadly this is the case in most systems.

 Node is different because it has this concept called full stack, isomorphic or universal JavaScript.
 No matter what you call it, the idea is that you can re-use files, libraries and modules between the server and the browser seamlessly.
 This is huge because as web developers, we've amassed boatloads of great utilities and tools for browser JavaScript.
 Most of them are ready-to-go in the Node environment with very minor modifications, e.g., using [Browserify](http://browserify.org).
 Same thing applies to books, blogs, and screencasts.
 JavaScript is continually being improved, (ES6, ES7, etc.) which puts Node in a unique position.